JuliaLang/julia/doc/manual/conversion-and-promotion.rst

 The first rule says that promoting a rational number with any other integer type promotes to a rational type whose numerator/denominator type is the result of promotion of its numerator/denominator type with the other integer type.
-The third rule applies the same logic to two different types of rational numbers, resulting in a rational of the promotion of their respective numerator/denominator types.
-The fourth and final rule dictates that promoting a rational with a float results in the same type as promoting the numerator/denominator type with the float.
+The second rule applies the same logic to two different types of rational numbers, resulting in a rational of the promotion of their respective numerator/denominator types.
+The third and final rule dictates that promoting a rational with a float results in the same type as promoting the numerator/denominator type with the float.